Billy Monger

-Billy Monger (born 5 May 1999) is a British racing driver who raced in British F4 in 2016 and 2017.
-He is now also a commentator/pundit and TV personality.
-He is also referred to by the nickname Billy Whizz. after the character in British comic The Beano.
+Billy Edmund Urangen Albert Monger (born 5 May 1999) is a British former racing driver and commentator who raced in British F4 in 2016 and 2017.
+He now works as a commentator and pundit.
+He has been referred to by the nickname Billy Whizz, after the character in British comic anthology The Beano.

-In April 2017, he was critically injured after being involved in a collision at Donington Park that caused both of his legs to be amputated, one below the knee and the other above the knee.
-Until that, he had been heavily involved in kart racing all over the UK and the Channel Islands and then a successful Ginetta Junior racer.
+In April 2017, Monger was critically injured in a collision at Donington Park that caused both of his legs to be amputated, one below and the other above the knee.
+Up to that point, he had been heavily involved in kart racing all over the UK and the Channel Islands, as well as a successful Ginetta Junior racer before moving into single-seater categories.

 After treatment and therapy, Monger returned to competition in November 2017.
-In 2018, Monger was awarded the BBC Sports Personality of the Year Helen Rollason Award for outstanding achievement in the face of adversity.
-From 2019, he supplied analysis for Channel 4 F1.
-He also competed in the Formula 3 based Euroformula Open championship for Carlin Motorsport, achieving his first single seater race win at the 2019 Pau Grand Prix.
+In 2018, he was awarded the BBC Sports Personality of the Year Helen Rollason Award for outstanding achievement in the face of adversity.
+From 2019, he provided analysis for Channel 4 F1.
+He also competed in the Formula 3 based Euroformula Open championship for Carlin Motorsport, achieving his first single-seater race win at the 2019 Pau Grand Prix.

-Career
+Racing career

 Monger first got behind the wheel of a vehicle at the age of six, when his father, a former kart racer, bought him his first go-kart.

 In 2016, Monger joined the F4 British Championship with JHR Developments.
 There he took three podiums and finished 12th in the championship.
 He remained with the team for the 2017 season.

-On 16 April 2017, Monger was badly injured and almost died after being involved in a crash at the Donington race where he crashed at high speed into the back of Finnish driver Patrik Pasma; as a result, both of his legs were amputated afterwards.
+On 16 April 2017, Monger was severely injured during a race at Donington Park, when he crashed at high speed into the back of Finnish driver Patrik Pasma; as a result, both of his legs were amputated afterwards.
 His left leg was amputated high above the knee, leaving him with a short stump of his thigh.
-His right leg is longer, being amputated below the knee, and this longer stump enables him to drive modified cars.
-It was nearly three weeks before his 18th birthday.
+His right leg is longer, being amputated below the knee, and the extra length and use of the joint enables him to drive modified cars.
+Monger was conscious after the car crash.
 Pasma was not seriously injured in the crash.

-A JustGiving page was set up by his team JHR Developments to raise money for Monger, raising over £500,000 in the first 24 hours.
-A number of F1 drivers have shown their support towards Monger, including Jenson Button, Lewis Hamilton, Max Verstappen, Daniel Ricciardo, Jolyon Palmer and Nico Hülkenberg.
+A JustGiving page was set up by Monger's team JHR Developments to raise money for him, raising over £500,000 in the first 24 hours.
+Donors included F1 drivers Jenson Button, Lewis Hamilton, Max Verstappen, Daniel Ricciardo, Jolyon Palmer and Nico Hülkenberg.

-In June 2017, it was announced that Monger would return to competition in November, sharing a Group CN Ligier JS53 Evo 2-Honda with quadruple amputee Frédéric Sausset in a round of the V de V Challenge Endurance Proto at the Autódromo do Estoril in Portugal, as part of a programme with the eventual aim of fielding a team of three disabled drivers at the 2020 Le Mans 24 Hours.
+In June 2017, Monger announced that he would return to competition in November, sharing a Group CN Ligier JS53 Evo 2-Honda with quadruple amputee Frédéric Sausset in a round of the V de V Challenge Endurance Proto at the Autódromo do Estoril in Portugal, as part of a programme with the eventual aim of fielding a team of three disabled drivers at the 2020 Le Mans 24 Hours.
 In July 2017, Monger made his return to the track when he tested a Fun Cup race car adapted with additional hand controls by disabled motorsport specialists Team BRIT at Brands Hatch, where he regained his race licence.